c6o/docs/content/applications/guides/appengine.md

 1. Provisioner Package
 1. Application Manifest

-### The Containerized Application
+## The Containerized Application

 The first component we need for any CodeZero Application is a containerized application.
-In this guide, we are using [NodeRED](https://nodered.org/) as an example.
-Additionally, the community has already created the docker hub image "[nodered/node-red](https://hub.docker.com/r/nodered/node-red)" that we will use for this guide.
+In this guide, we will use [NodeRED](https://nodered.org/) as an example, which the community has already created a docker hub image for "[nodered/node-red](https://hub.docker.com/r/nodered/node-red)" that will .

 > [!EXPERT]
-> To learn how to create your own containerized applications, check out our [NodeJS Hello World](./0.5-docker.md) docker guide.
+> To learn how to create your own containerized applications, check out our [NodeJS Hello World](./hello-world.md) docker guide.

-#### Configuring NodeRED
+### Configuring NodeRED

 NodeRED is a simple web application that does not take much to configure.
 There are just a few properties we will want to be aware of as we continue with setting up this application to run in CodeZero: